NeuroMorphoOrg/PaperBot/README.md

     `<td><span editable-text="metadata.cellType">{{metadata.cellType}}</span></td>`<br>
  `</tr>`<br>

  Update Cell Type for your desired name and cellType too.
 Your new metadata tag will be saved in the DB with that name.
-You can add as many as you want.
+You can add as many `<tr>` groups as you want.

- The `metadataFinished` is a nice feature that allow you to remember if you had finished reviewing a paper.
-If it is set to false when you navigate to the Positive folder you will see a red flag that will remind that there is pending work.
+ The `metadataFinished` is a nice feature that allows you to remember if you had finished reviewing a paper.
+If it is set to false, when you navigate to the Positive group of articles a red flag will remind you that there is pending work.

 ### 3.3.
 Go to the Wiki to learn how to add an article manually

-## 4. The Crontab Services
+## 4. Crontab Services

 Now that everything is set, it is fun to see how the Database populates from the Web page.

 ### 4.1.
 Configuration file

-Because it is a microservice architecture, the services can run in different servers with different ips and dataBases.
-The search access 3 services: LiteratureServiceBoot, LiteraturePubMedServiceBoot, and LiteraturePortalServiceBoot.
-Remember to update the uris localhost to the desired server ip if you are not runing them locally.
+Because it is a microservice architecture, the services can run in different servers with different IPs and dataBases.
+The article search connects to 3 services: LiteratureServiceBoot, LiteraturePubMedServiceBoot, and LiteraturePortalServiceBoot.
+Remember to update the URLs localhost to the desired server IP if you are not running them locally.

 `endpoints.shutdown.enabled=true` <br>
 `server.port= 8087`<br>